npo-poms/pyapi/README.md

 [![Build Status](https://travis-ci.org/npo-poms/pyapi.svg?)](https://travis-ci.org/npo-poms/pyapi)

 Python libraries and scripts to talk to the NPO api's.
-Currently classes are available for the frontend api (Media, Pages, Schedule, and Screens) and for the media backend api (MediaBackend).
+Currently classes are available for the frontend api (Media, Pages, Schedule, and Screens) and for the media backend api (MediaBackend, Pages Backend and Thesaurus).

 #How to install